Person

 Saint Lukes Episcopal Church Cemetery

-The day after Stephen D. Ramseur celebrated his 27th birthday, he was promoted to the rank of Major General.
-Ramseur was the youngest West Point graduate (class of 1860) in the Confederate army to attain that rank.
-Prior to the war, he had been a Second Lieutenant.
+The day after Stephen D. Ramseur celebrated his 27th birthday, he was promoted to the rank of Major General, becoming the youngest West Point graduate (class of 1860) in the Confederate Army to attain that rank.
+Ramseur was mortally wounded during the Battle of Cedar Creek.
+He wrote in a pre-war letter that slavery was, "the very source of our existence, the greatest blessing both for Master & Slave that could have been bestowed upon us."

 Seven Days

-On April 10, 1861, Ramseur resigned his commission in the United States Army and entered the Confederate army as a Captain of the Ellis Light Artillery.
+On April 10, 1861, Ramseur resigned his commission as Second Lieutenant in the United States Army and entered the Confederate service as a Captain of the Ellis Light Artillery.
 One year later, in April 1862, he was promoted to Colonel of the 49th North Carolina Infantry Regiment.
-He served as an artillery officer during the Seven Days Battles of Union General George McClellan's Peninsula Campaign.
-Ramseur was seriously wounded in the right arm at the Battle of Malvern Hill (July 1, 1862).
+He served as an artillery officer during the Seven Days Battles of Federal General George McClellan's Peninsula Campaign.
+Ramseur was seriously wounded in the right arm at the Battle of Malvern Hill.

 Antietam, Gettysburg, Chancellorsville, & Spotsylvania Court House